Local Planning Strategy

 When will the Local Planning Strategy be completed?

-It is anticipated that the Local Planning Strategy will be approved by the Western Australian Planning Commission in early 2024.
+It is anticipated the Local Planning Strategy will be approved by the Western Australian Planning Commission in mid 2024.

 How can I participate?